Optimal Data-Based Binning for Histograms: Introduction

-where $M$ is the number of bins and $\pi_i$ are the bin probabilities. \citet{Rudemo:1982} obtains a similar rule by applying cross-validation techniques with a Kullback-Leibler risk function.
+where $M$ is the number of bins and $\pi_i$ are the bin probabilities.
+Rudemo obtains a similar rule by applying cross-validation techniques with a Kullback-Leibler risk function \cite{Rudemo:1982}.

 We approach this problem from a different perspective.
-Since the underlying density is not known, it is not reasonable to use an optimization criterion that relies on the error between our density model and the true density.
+Since the underlying density is not known, it is not reasonable to use an optimization criterion that relies on the error between our density model and an unknown true density.
 Instead, we consider the histogram to be a piecewise-constant model of the underlying probability density.
 Using Bayesian probability theory we derive a straightforward algorithm that computes the posterior probability of the number of bins for a given data set.
-This enables one to objectively select an optimal piecewise-constant model describing the density function from which the data were sampled.
+Within this framework defined by our likelihood and prior probability assignments, one can objectively select an optimal piecewise-constant model describing the density function from which the data were sampled.